Affiliate links on Android Authority may earn us a commission. Learn more.

 Things to do before switching phones

-Install backup apps:
+Install backup apps

-Google Drive is great because it allows you to upload any files from your phone and access them from almost any other device.
-Using the app, you can save any significant documents to the cloud and pull them back down to a new smartphone after you’ve signed in with your Google account.
+Google Drive is great because it allows you to upload files from your phone and access them from almost any other device.
+Using the app, you can save any important documents to the cloud and pull them back down to a new smartphone after you’ve signed in with your Google account.

-Use backups in your apps:
+Use in-app backups